onRadius/mobile-engineer/README.md

 ## Our hiring process
 If you’ve read this far and are excited for the opportunity, we would love to hear from you.
 Our process starts with a 15 minute video call to get to know each other.
 After that you’ll get a chance to talk with the entire (but small) team and go through a technical interview.
 Our goal is for the process to be meaningful but as brief as possible.

+## Work Location
+The ideal scenario is that you are remote until mid-2021 and then on-site in New York City.
+We will consider permanent remote, ideally in Eastern or Central time zone.
+But, we can only consider candidates in the US.

 Please email resumes to Kai Yen, VP Engineering at kai@onradius.com.
 We look forward to hearing from you!